-Jodie Bradby is currently Research Fellow in the Dept of Electronic Materials Engineering in the Research School of Physics and Engineering at the Australian National University.
+Jodie Bradby is a Prof in the Dept of Electronic Materials Engineering in the Research School of Physics and Engineering at the Australian National University.
 She holds a B. Appl.
 Sci (Physics) from RMIT in Melbourne Australia, and completed a PhD on ‘Nanoindentation-induced deformation of semiconductors’ at Australian National University in 2003.
-After completing her doctorate, Jodie was awarded a Sir Keith Murdoch American-Australian Education Fellowship which funded a 6-mth project based at Case Western Reserve University in the USA.
+After completing her doctorate, Jodie was awarded a Sir Keith Murdoch American-Australian Education Fellowship which funded a project based at Case Western Reserve University in the USA.
 On her return to Australia, she commenced an Australian Research Council (ARC) Postdoctoral Fellowship examining deformation in thin films.
 She has held several ARC grants including two Linkage Projects with a start-up company Wriota Pty Ltd which was formed as a result of her doctoral work.

 My central research interests concern the physical response of materials to various forms of mechanical stress.
 I have a specific interest in the nano-mechanical response of a range of brittle materials including semiconductors, glasses and bio-materials.